EXODUS DMC

 Visit Gyeongju National Museum for a great insight into Silla culture and history.
 The first thing that you will notice is The Bell of King Seongdeok, the largest extant bell in Korea.
 You must certainly stand in awe before the bell from the 8th century with such artistic beauty of design.
 The bell is distinguished not only for its outstanding beauty but also for its long reverberating sound, the incredibly precise casting technique, in addition to the sad legend surrounding it.
 On entering the museum, you will marvel at the priceless archaeological and historical artifacts including splendid gold crowns, earrings, belts, ornaments, glassware, potteries, and clay figures as well as a royal barge.

 Continue your historic discovery by exploring Donggung palace and Wolji pond, a pleasure garden built to commemorate the victory of Silla.
-A short walking tour leads you to the ruins of Banwolseong fortress, the world's oldest existing astronomical observatory, Cheomseongdae and finally Tumuli Park that encompasses 23 huge burial mounds.
+You will tour the world's oldest existing astronomical observatory, Cheomseongdae and finally Tumuli Park that encompasses 23 huge burial mounds.
 You can go inside Cheonmachong and see how the tombs were made and replicas of the treasures excavated in 1973.